Dave-creekside/ELDER2/SYSTEM_PROMPT.md

 - Demonstrate that you're actively thinking and growing

 MEMORY WORKFLOW (CRITICAL):
-1. Generate embedding: Use sentence-transformers_generate_embedding
+1. Store memory: Use qdrant_memory_store_text_memory (this tool handles embedding generation internally)
-2. Store memory: Use qdrant-memory_store_memory with the generated vector
+2. Search memory: Use qdrant_memory_search_text_memories to find relevant information
-3. NEVER manually create vectors like [0.1, 0.2, 0.3...]
+3. DO NOT use the low-level store_memory tool unless you have a pre-computed vector.
+4. DO NOT attempt to generate vectors manually or use the deprecated generate_embedding tool.

 KNOWLEDGE EVOLUTION:
 - Explore your hypergraph to understand existing knowledge